jctf/jctf/README.md

 ### Hi there 👋

-With over 10 years’ experience, I have developed digital products for both global and mid-sized businesses.
-I'm result driven with enthusiasm and ambitious for all types of different technologies.
-I have a knack for pushing boundaries and tackling complex business logic with all challenges offered to me.
+With over a decade of experience developing digital products for global and mid-sized businesses, I am a results-driven Senior Software Engineer passionate about emerging technologies, skilled in React, React Native, Next.js, Node.js, and cloud-based solutions, with a proven track record in leading complex migrations, architecting scalable solutions, and optimising performance across web and mobile platforms to deliver measurable improvements in system performance, maintainability, and user experience

 - 📫 How to reach me: [email](justin@fuchsfox.com) | [linkedin](https://www.linkedin.com/in/jctfox/) | [twitter](https://twitter.com/jct_fox) | [instagram](https://www.instagram.com/jctfox/)
-- 😄 Pronouns: he/him

 <!--
 **jctf/jctf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.